matgonz/churn_prediction/README.md

-## Churn Prediction for Dummies
+## Churn Prediction for Dummies With Apply MLOps
-A gentle and short guide to solve a real-world business problem with machine learning.
+A gentle and short guide to solve a real-world business problem with machine learning and applying MLOps to integrate the solution with business operations and scaleup the results.

 ### Introduction